 Emergency Medical Responder StickerNationally Registered EMRs (NREMR) are required to renew their certification every two years.
 NREMRs can recertify by either taking the cognitive examination or by completing continuing education.
 Note: We encourage you to reference the specific license renewal requirements for every state which you are licensed to practice.

-The EMR National Continued Competency Program (NCCP) requires a total of 16 hours of continuing education to recertify.
+The EMR National Continued Competency Program (NCCP) requires a total of 16 credits of continuing education to recertify.
 The model requires continuing education in three components: (1) a national component, (2) a local/state component, and (3) an individual component.

 The National Registry accepts State EMS Office accepted and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit, college course, or credit provided by the National Registry Alternative Recertification Credits Policy.
 All education must be directly related to EMS patient care.
 International providers must complete education from the list of approved United States education sources.

-Education can be gathered through Distributive Education (online) or in-person courses.
-As of 2022, there are no limits on how much Distributive Education (DE) you can use on your application.
+Education can be gathered through online or in-person courses.
+As of 2022, there are no limits on how much online education you can use on your application.

 Courses that cannot be applied towards recertification requirements include duplicate courses, clinical rotations, instructor courses, management/leadership courses, performance of duty, preceptor hours, serving as a skill examiner, and volunteer time with agencies.
 If you have questions on accepted education, please review the Recertification Guide.

-National Component: 8 Hours
+National Component: 8 Credits

 NCCP Model requirements have changed.
 Please check your certification expiration date and choose the correct model for recertification.